This article will help you:

-- Pulse > 1 indicates that you are gaining more users than losing them, which means your product is experiencing growth.
+- Pulse > 1 means you're gaining users faster than you're losing them—your product is experiencing growth.

-- Pulse < 1 indicates you are losing more users than gaining them, which means your product isn't growing.
+- Pulse < 1 means you're losing more users than you're gaining—and your product isn't growing.

-For example, in the chart below, we had a pulse of 0.78 on August 9th.
-This means that we lost more users on August 9th than we gained or resurrected.
+For example, in the chart below, pulse was 0.95 between December 5th and December 11th.
+This means we lost more users in that interval than we gained or resurrected.